grnet/apimas/docs/specification.rst

         'webstore/api/products/.drf_collection/model': 'myapp.models.MyModel',
     }

-Recall that each application can define its own predicates, therefore, for instance, ``.drf_collection`` is a predicate for Django-rest-framework applications and it's parametrized with ``model`` parameter.
-Apparently, the above example cannot be understood by another application, e.g. Flask, thus, it is something that 'configures' the specification ONLY for Django-rest-framework applications and this is the reason why it is called "Configuration".
+Here, ``.drf_collection`` is a predicate for Django-rest-framework applications and it's has a ``model`` parameter.

-The configuration may be merged with the specification or be another document and then later merged by the application behind the scenes.
+For practicality, the application may choose to merge the specification document and the configuration document into a single working document containing both.